jnertl/middlewaresw/README.md

    pip install protobuf
    ```

+3. **Run test client:**
 ```bash
 python3 test_client.py
 ```
-The client will print the latest RPM and temperature values received from the server.
+The client will print the latest values received from the server.
 You can stop the client with Ctrl+C.

 ## Test Coverage for C++